ah teaches information design (Developing Process lecture)

 Announcements

-Important announcements will be posted to Canvas and to the announcements page.
+Important announcements will be posted to Canvas.
 These will often clarify or remind of important upcoming items.

 Contacting your instructors